-You are you child most influential teacher.
-Research shows that children do better when school ad homework together.
-Below is a list of things you can do that will help your child achieving their potential.
+You are your child's most influential teacher.
+Research shows that children do better at school if their parent or carer actively supports them with their homework.
+Below is a list of things you can do that will help your child achieve their potential.

 Ways you can support your child

 - Attend meetings, parents' evenings and information events, to build positive relationships with staff at your child's school.

 - Share information that might impact on your child’s learning and behaviour with key staff.

 - Support home learning expectations.
 Find out what homework your child's expected to do when, and build these times into your weekly schedule.